ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> When converting from true course to magnetic heading, a pilot should </span>
 - add westerly variation and subtract left wind correction angle.
 Add west and subtract east variation.
 The memory device of "West is Best and East is Least" may help.
 A left wind angle is subtracted and a right wind angle is added.
 Visualizing or using a compass rose may help.

+- <span style="color:green"> Which statement about longitude and latitude is true? </span>
+- Lines of longitude cross the Equator at right angles.
+  Meridians of longitude are drawn from the North Pole to the South Pole and are at right angles to the Equator.

 ### Weather
 #### Weather Theory